mciobanu/bluehorn_reader/README.md

 Bluehorn Reader
 ===============

+RSS Crawler + Storage + Web Server to add and see feeds.

-One purpose of this project is to provide an easy-to-use and easy-to-tweak server for its custom RSS reader.
+One purpose of this project is to provide an easy-to-use and easy-to-tweak web server for its custom RSS reader.
 The server can be installed at home or on hundreds of computers supporting a bigger site.

 A related purpose is to allow experimenting with various clients and graphical design ideas.